2015 AAUP Summer Institute

 Harris v.
 Quinn, 189 L. Ed.
 2d 620 (U.S. 2014)

 On June 30, 2014, the Supreme Court issued its much awaited decision in the Harris case in which the plaintiffs requested that the Court rule unconstitutional the charging of agency fees in the public sector.
-Fortunately, the Court rejected these attempts to alter the agency fee jurisprudence as it has existed in the public sector for over 35 years since the Court issued its seminal decision in Abood v.
+The Court rejected these attempts to alter the agency fee jurisprudence as it has existed in the public sector for over 35 years since the Court issued its seminal decision in Abood v.
 Detroit Board of Education, 431 U.S. 209 (1977).
 Here, in a 5 to 4 opinion issued by Justice Alito, the Court questioned the foundation of Abood, but specifically stated that it was unnecessary for the Court to reach the argument that Abood should be overruled.
 Instead, the Court ruled that agency fees could not be imposed on certain “partial-public” employees, a category that likely has little applicability to faculty members at public institutions.
-Accordingly, the general agency fee jurisprudence as it applies to most AAUP Chapters and members should continue undisturbed.

 In its decision the Court focused on the unique employment status of the individuals in question, who were personal assistants providing homecare services to Medicaid recipients.
 While the state compensated the individuals, the majority noted that the employer was normally considered the person receiving the care and that the government had little role in the individuals’ employment.
 It also noted that the state classified the individuals as state employees “solely for the purpose” of being covered by the state labor law but did not consider them state employees “for any other purpose.”
 Accordingly, the Court held that these individuals were not “full-fledged public employees” but were instead “partial-public or quasi-public employees.”
 The majority then held that the authorization to charge agency fees under Abood did not extend to such employees and the imposition of agency fees could not be justified under other First Amendment principles.
 However, as the dissent explained, “[s]ave for an unfortunate hiving off of ostensibly ‘partial-public’ employees, Abood remains the law.”
 Because the ruling applied only to “partial-public employees,” it is unlikely to have a significant impact on agency fee jurisprudence applicable to faculty members at public institutions.

-1. This outline is an illustrative, not exhaustive, list of higher education cases of interest to this audience that have come out over approximately the past twelve months.
+This outline is an illustrative, not exhaustive, list of higher education cases of interest to this audience that have come out over approximately the past twelve months.
 It is intended to provide general information, not binding legal guidance.
 If you have a legal inquiry, you should consult an attorney in your state who can advise you on your specific situation.
-Back to text.